george-hawkins/blender-donut-notebook/uv-unwrapping.md

 In [`LEVEL-2.md`](LEVEL-2.md), I provide a set of mechanical steps for resolving issues with the donut.
 If you follow these blindly, you should end up with a good UV map and, if you've read this page, you should have enough information to understand those steps or have enough pointers to research them further.

+Note: I asked a question on the Blender StackExchange about resolving the UV map issue that I'd experienced.
+I got an interesting [answer](https://blender.stackexchange.com/a/223516/124535) from Marty Fouts.
+For the donut situation, I think my cookbook approach is the easiest way to resolve things but Marty's answer covers some interesting things that aren't covered here.
+In particular, he points out that the _Image Texture_ node has a projection field that defaults to _Flat_ but can be switched to e.g. _Tube_.
+I experimented with this, both with mapping an existing image onto a torus and when painting directly onto the 3D torus object, but just got myself totally confused as to what _Tube_ projection achieved.

-The following are just my original notes taken while watching Andrew's brief discussion of this area in part 3 of level 2 of the donut series.
+The following are just my original notes taken while watching Andrew's brief discussion of UV unwrapping in part 3 of level 2 of the donut series.
+They largely just repeat things that are better covered above.

 ### Original notes